GeoTechUVigo/IMO-dataset/README.md

  Martinez-Movilla, A. (2024) «Dataset of high resolution images of Intertidal MacrOalgae (IMO Dataset)».
 Zenodo. doi: 10.5281/zenodo.14185867.
 ## Requirements
-The code runs in Python.
+The code runs in Python 3.9.
 The required libraries can be installed using the file 'requirements.txt'.
 The main libraries used are:

 - Open cv
 - Scikit image